 Holgorsen’s post-game press conference started off with, “It’s just a great day to be a Mountaineer.”

-Both the Mountaineers run game and pass game was exceptional today, combining for 601 total yards between them.
+Both the Mountaineers’ ground and pass games were exceptional today, combining for 601 total yards between them.

 In the rushing column, Wendell Smallwood led the way with 22 carries for 147 yards and a touchdown.
 Rushel Shell wasn’t too far behind with 15 carries for 77 yards and a touchdown.

-“I think we just ran the ball well and that opened up for the pass game and we were passing good and the run was good too,” said Smallwood.
+“I think we just ran the ball well and that opened up for the pass game and we were passing good and the run was good too,” Smallwood said.
 “The lineman were blocking so good, that was the best I’ve seen them blocking since I’ve been here.
 The holes were there, the reads were there and there wasn’t too many missed assignments.”

 Shell followed up by crediting Holgorsen with pushing him to be more explosive.
 “I felt like my back was up against the wall,” he said.
 “I had to prove a lot of people wrong.”